Knaut-Rhuland House Renewal

 Phase Two: Generous supporters pledged to match donations up to $50,000.
 We are pleased to announce that this pledge has been met!

-Phase One: over $86,900 funds for our 2023 Structural Work.
-Additional funds raised have been allocated to Phase Two.
+Phase One: Over $86,900 funds for our 2023 Structural Work.
+Additional funds raised were allocated to Phase Two.

 Conservation Plan Phase: $20,000 raised to develop a Conservation Plan.